TheTexta/obsidian-main/Psychology/Unit 2 - Biological Psychology/thyroxine.md

 #biological-psychology
-Thyroxine::regulates [[metabolism]] and growth, how fast the body burns energy available.
+Thyroxine::regulates [[Metabolism]] and growth, how fast the body burns energy available.
 <!--SR:!2023-12-21,3,250-->